kvassAI/slate/source/includes/_intro.md

 > Make sure to replace `<shareactor-api-key>` with your API key.

-ShareActor uses API keys to allow access to the API.
-If you want access to our APIs, please get in touch through our [website](https://www.shareactor.io/contact).
+KVASS uses API keys to allow access to the API.
+If you want access to our APIs, please get in touch through our [website](https://www.kvass.ai/).

 All API requests should include this key in the headers*: